microsoft/accessibility-insights-action/docs/ado-extension-overview.md

 Accessibility Insights for Azure DevOps is an extension that enables you to integrate Accessibility Insights' automated checks, powered by [axe-core](https://github.com/dequelabs/axe-core), into your Azure pipeline.

-_Automated checks can detect some common accessibility problems such as missing or invalid properties.
-But most accessibility problems can only be discovered through manual testing.
-Evaluate your web accessibility compliance completing an assessment with [Accessibility Insights for Web](https://accessibilityinsights.io/docs/en/web/overview/)._
+While automated checks can detect some common accessibility problems such as missing or invalid properties, most accessibility problems can only be discovered through manual testing.
+The best way to evaluate web accessibility compliance is to complete an assessment using [Accessibility Insights for Web](https://accessibilityinsights.io/docs/web/overview/).

 ## Features